• Free shipping on all orders

 Final Thoughts

-Snowy white with gentle blue eyes, the White Vienna Rabbit behaves as it appears, with a calm demeanour well-suited for children and first-time pet parents.
+Snowy white with gentle blue eyes, the White Vienna Rabbit behaves as it appears, with a calm demeanor well-suited for children and first-time pet parents.
 Even though the breed has existed for over a century, they’re still hard to find in the United States.
 You can expect to pay at least a couple of hundred dollars from a reputable breeder unless you can find a rescue.

-Featured Image Credit to: Rastkobelic, Shutterstock
+Featured Image Credit: Rastkobelic, Shutterstock

 Related Articles